gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/transfer-order/store-to-warehouse.md

+---
+description: >-
+  Learn how how store to warehouse transfer orders are processed in HotWax Commerce.
+---
 # Store to Warehouse

 Store managers can return excess or unsold inventory from stores to the warehouse with store to warehouse transfer orders.